ismailarilik/pickaxe/README.md

 # pickaxe

-A description of this project.
+A text editor written in Python/GTK